Huang Hsiu-fang

 Huang Hsiu-fang (黃秀芳 (Huáng Xiùfāng); born 10 November 1971) is a Taiwanese politician.

+Before entering politics, Huang graduated from Providence University with a bachelor's degree in foreign languages and literature, then earned a master's degree in human resource management from Tunghai University.
 She was named a Democratic Progressive Party candidate for Changhua County in the 2012 legislative elections, but lost to Lin Tsang-min.
 She was elected to the Legislative Yuan in 2016.
 In June 2022, Huang received the DPP nomination for the Changhua County magistracy.